Emergency Department (ED) Volunteer

 Step 1: Complete application.

-- Immunization’s, COVID, flu, two MMR’s and varicella
+- Immunization’s, flu, two MMR’s and varicella

 - Attestation for completing online orientation